 314 S. Myrtle Ave.
 Monrovia, CA 91016 | map |

-Palm Ave.
+The theatre was on the east side of the street a half block south of Palm Ave.
 Palm is a big double block south of Foothill Blvd.
 It's in the 1923, 1924 and 1925 city directories as the Colonial at 314 S. Myrtle.
+The earlier Monrovia Opera House/Imp/Elite Theatre was a block farther north and on the west side of the street at 217 S. Myrtle.

 Architect: Sanson Milligan Cooper.
 Thanks to Joe Vogel for the research.
-He found reference to an item in the July 23, 1919 issue of Building & Engineering News: "Monrovia, Los Angeles Co., Cal.
-Class 'C' motion picture theatre, 88 x 54.
-Owner — Mrs. Castle.
-Architect— S. M. Cooper, 802 Story Bldg., Los Angeles."
+He found reference to an item in the July 23, 1919 issue of Building & Engineering News:

-Joe also found a notice about a stage remodel in 1921.
-Either they were adding one or upgrading whatever the theatre started with.
-He comments: "The original building being only 88 feet deep would have left plenty of room for the stagehouse that was added in 1921.
+"The original building being only 88 feet deep would have left plenty of room for the stagehouse that was added in 1921.
 Sanson Milligan Cooper appears to have started out as a contractor and gradually eased into architecture in the late teens and early twenties."

 The February 21, 1926 issue of the L.A.
 Times had an item announcing that the theatre had been acquired by Associated Theatres, a new company headed by C. L. Langley.
 Until the fall of 1925 Langley had been president of West Coast-Langley Theatres, a chain of 21 houses that was an affiliate of the larger West Coast Theatres, Inc. circuit.
 Thanks to Ken McIntyre for locating the article.
 A March 21, 1926 L.A.
 Times item mentioned a remodel that Langley was undertaking.
 In the 1927 directory it's listed at 316 S. Myrtle.

 By 1937 it had been renamed the Monrovia Theatre.
-Joe Vogel found an item in the September 30, 1941 issue of Daily Variety noting that Fox West Coast was taking over the theatre.
+Joe Vogel found an item in the September 30, 1941 issue of Daily Variety noting that Fox West Coast was taking over the operation.
 Bill Gabel notes that this was the smaller of the two Fox theatres in town.
 They also had the Lyric/Crest.
 From 1937 through at least 1948 this one is listed as the Monrovia Theatre at 316 S. Myrtle.

 Closing: The date is unknown.